 The Importance of Having a US Visa When You Have PR in Canada

-Cassandra specializes in Canadian immigration cases pertaining to Procedural Fairness Letters (PFL), post-deportation Authorization to Return to Canada (ARC), Study Permits, PR Card Renewal on Humanitarian and Compassionate Grounds, Criminal Rehabilitation, Temporary Resident Permits, Canadian citizenship, Family Sponsorship, and Visitor Visas.
+Cassandra specializes in immigration to Canada from the USA, as well as immigration cases pertaining to Procedural Fairness Letters (PFL), post-deportation Authorization to Return to Canada (ARC), Study Permits, PR Card Renewal on Humanitarian and Compassionate Grounds, Criminal Rehabilitation, Temporary Resident Permits, Canadian citizenship, Family Sponsorship, and Visitor Visas.
 She advocates for her clients with an impressive success rate, including for applications with prior refusals.

 For permanent residents of Canada, having a US visa can be incredibly beneficial.
 Whether you’re travelling, returning to Canada through the US, or simply exploring new opportunities, a US visa can make your life much easier.
 It’s not just a convenience but also a practical necessity for many.